Will my period hurt?

 Around half of women in the world suffer from period pain, otherwise known as cramps, but the actual 'bleeding' part of your period doesn't hurt.
 Cramps are normally a dull ache just below your stomach and around your lower back, which you’ll experience during the lead up and first few days of your period.
 Cramps tend to affect younger woman and girls more and get less painful with age.
-There are a few things that you can do to make your period cramps easier to bear.
+There are a few things that you can do to help make your period cramps easier to bear.
 Treat yourself to a hot bath, or use a hot water bottle.
 Exercise, painkillers and vitamin supplements can also do a world of good.